teemtee/testcloud/README.md

 : To set the amount of RAM that will be available to the virtual
     machine (in MiB).

+\--vcpus VCPUS

+: To set the amount of VCPUS that will be available to the virtual
+    machine.

 \--no-graphic

 : This turns off the graphical display of the virtual machine.